The ESA Registration Of America

 What is the procedure I need to go through?

-First off, you’ll need to qualify for an ESA.
+If an airline chooses to accommodate your ESA, here’s the general procedure: first off, you’ll need to qualify for an ESA.
 This is a simple enough process, which involves filling out a questionnaire so a licensed mental health professional can get in touch with you.
 After the therapist assesses your need for an ESA and you establish an ongoing relationship, you’ll be assigned the necessary paperwork which you’ll need to carry with you to showcase that your animal is an ESA.
 The procedure varies according to which airline you’re traveling with.

 After that, each airline is different.
 Typically, you’ll need to ring in advance- each airline has its own policy for allowing an ESA onboard.